ccozens/learning_blog/src/routes/posts/[...slug]/learning_blog/deconstructing_sveltekit_search.md

 });
 ```

-This file contains four stores, all of which are simple [writable stores](https://svelte.dev/docs/svelte-store#writable) with default value `false`.
+This file contains four stores, all of whh are simple [writable stores](https://svelte.dev/docs/svelte-store#writable) with default value `false`.
 It also contains logic that disables scrolling on the root element when the `overlay_open` store is set to `true`. `overlay_open.subscribe((value) => {` listens to changes in _overlay_open_'s value and, if set to _true_, disables scrolling on the root element by setting overflow to _hidden_.
 If _overlay_open_ emits a falsy value, the if statement will not execute and the overflow property of the _document.documentElement_ element will be set to an empty string, which enables scrolling on the root element of the document.

 #### 3.1.2. <a name='search.js'></a>search.js